SolVES 3.0 Now Available! (ArcGIS 10-compatible)

 A GIS Application for Assessing, Mapping, and Quantifying the Social Values of Ecosystem Services

-In response to the need for incorporating quantified and spatially explicit measures of social values into ecosystem services assessments, the Geosciences and Environmental Change Science Center (GECSC), in collaboration with Dr. Jessica Clement at the University of Wyoming, developed a geographic information system (GIS) application, Social Values for Ecosystem Services (SolVES).
-SolVES is designed to assess, map, and quantify the perceived social values of ecosystem services, such as aesthetics and recreation.
-These nonmonetary values, often corresponding to cultural ecosystem services, can be analyzed for various stakeholder groups as distinguished by their attitudes and preferences regarding public uses, such as motorized recreation or logging.
-SolVES derives a quantitative, 10-point, social-values metric, the Value Index, from a combination of spatial and nonspatial responses to public value and preference surveys and calculates metrics characterizing the underlying environment, such as average distance to water and dominant landcover.
+In response to the need for incorporating quantified and spatially explicit measures of social values into ecosystem service assessments, the geographic information system (GIS) application, Social Values for Ecosystem Services (SolVES), was developed.
+SolVES is designed to assess, map, and quantify the perceived social values of ecosystem services.
+Social values, the perceived, nonmarket values the public ascribes to ecosystem services, particularly cultural services, such as aesthetics and recreation can be evaluated for various stakeholder groups.
+These groups are distinguishable by their attitudes and preferences regarding public uses, such as motorized recreation and logging.
+SolVES derives a quantitative, 10-point, social-values metric, the “value index”, from a combination of spatial and nonspatial responses to public value and preference surveys and calculates metrics characterizing the underlying environment, such as average distance to water and dominant landcover.

-With version 2.x (SolVES 2.0 and 2.1), GECSC has improved and extended the functionality of SolVES, most notably via integrating the Maxent maximum entropy modeling software to generate more complete social-value maps and to produce robust models describing the relationship between social value intensity and explanatory environmental variables.
-The addition of Maxent more readily permits the transfer of social-value models to similar areas where primary survey data are not available.
-SolVES 2.x also introduces the flexibility for users to define their own social value typologies and public uses, model any number and type of environmental variables, and modify the spatial resolution of analysis.
-With these enhancements, SolVES 2.x provides an improved public-domain tool for decision-makers and researchers to evaluate the social value of ecosystems and to facilitate discussions among diverse stakeholders regarding the tradeoffs among different management options in a variety of physical and social contexts, ranging from forest and rangeland to coastal and marine.
+Version 3.0 (SolVES 3.0) continues to extend the functionality of SolVES.
+Like previous versions of SolVES, SolVES 3.0 is integrated with the Maxent maximum entropy modeling software to generate more complete social-value maps and to produce robust models describing the relationship between social value intensity and explanatory environmental variables.
+Maxent also more readily permits the transfer of social-value models to physically and socially similar areas where primary survey data are not available.
+Due to its flexible design, SolVES 3.0 users are able to define their own social values and public uses, model any number and type of environmental variables, optionally weight mapped survey data, and modify the spatial resolution of analysis.
+SolVES 3.0 provides an improved public-domain tool for decision makers and researchers to evaluate the social value of ecosystems and to facilitate discussions among diverse stakeholders regarding the tradeoffs among different ecosystem services in a variety of physical and social contexts, ranging from forest and rangeland to coastal and marine.

 Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.